 The EBBA project has also unearthed several previously lost segments of this important period of English literature.

-For example, the EBBA team has captured and recreated the musical elements associated with each ballad.
+For example, the EBBA musicology team, currently led by Dr. Eric Bell at UC Santa Barbara, has captured and recreated the musical elements associated with each ballad.
 Once a ballad is transcribed, a professional musicologist composes the ballad’s song, which is then performed by Renaissance singers and recorded.
 The musicologist works with the data scientists to create a MIDI file, or musical data map, that is archived with the broadside, thereby bringing another important dimension of the ballad to life.

 In addition, scholars previously thought there were between 6,000 to 7,000 English ballads in existence.
 The EBBA team has discovered and catalogued nearly 10,000 broadside ballads and made them fully accessible online.
 A few thousand more ballads are yet to be catalogued.
-The NEH grant will allow these remaining works to be digitized and archived, completing the project.
-The grant will also support the creation of a new website to make the collection more easily accessible to the public.
+The NEH grant will allow these remaining works to be digitized and archived by a team at UC Santa Barbara, completing the project, in addition to supporting the creation of a new website to make the collection more easily accessible to the public.
 The first version of the new site is scheduled to launch the week of September 14.

 “At the conclusion of this grant, EBBA will be a complete archive,” Stahmer said.
 “That matters because then you know you are looking at everything.
 Once that happens, EBBA will be a comprehensive tool that scholars can use to make even more discoveries and have their questions answered.”